The Race to Keep Up with Technology: Across Industrial Revolutions

 The future and technology

 Around the world, farmers and technologists – not mutually exclusive categories – will be looking for ways to be more efficient, increase output and keep people fed.
-The technology is a piece of the puzzle to do that.
+The technology is a piece of the puzzle to do that – a tool to help support effective practices.
 When we look at teaching and learning, what role can and should technology play?
 The answer to that does not and cannot be a static one.
-It needs to evolve alongside the technology and with our understanding of what knowledge, skills and attributes we want our learner to have.
+It needs to evolve alongside the technology and with our understanding of what knowledge, skills and attributes we want our learners to have.

 THE AUTHOR